24-MONTH STEM OPTIONAL PRACTICAL TRAINING EXTENSION

 After Submitting Application to USCIS

-• If you have an OPT/STEM application that has been pending for longer than the normal processing time, please contact ISSO and submit a case inquiry on the USCIS website.
+If your case is pending beyond the normal processing time, contact ISSO and submit a case inquiry on the USCIS website.

 After Approval of your STEM OPT